BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 ![Running test with intercept and getting responses](../../assets/testing-mocking-api-data/running-test-with-intercept.png)

 Now we can see api response body in console.
 We can use that to create mock data manually by simply copying it.
 However, it's not very convenient.
-We need to copy data from console and paste it to our mock data file, then reapeat for every single api call.
+We need to copy data from console and paste it to our mock data file, then repeat for every single api call.
 It's also easy to make a mistake.

 This is why we created custom commands to generate mock data file automatically.

 ## Automatic mock data generation

-This works similarly to mannualy getting api data calls but it also **automatically saves api responses in proper format to variable and to a file at the end.** It's very simple to use.
+This works similarly to manually getting api data calls but it also **automatically saves api responses in proper format to variable and to a file at the end.** It's very simple to use.
 We just need to add two commands to our test.

 To generate mock data automatically we need to use custom `cy.dataAutogenIntercept()` and `cy.dataAutogenSaveToFile()` commands.